operate-first/community/governance.md

 This document contains a work in progress (WIP) draft of the initial governance of the Op1st project (Governance 1.0).

-It also has a roadmap for additions coming in the next iteration of governance (Governance 1.1).
+It also has a roadmap for additions coming in the next iteration of governance (Governane 1.1).

+## Summmary

+The community works in special interest groups (SIGs), that form around a common topic.

+SIGs are operated by consensus and can self-organize.
+One common organizational structure is for the group to appoint a chair and vice-chair by consensus.
+The chair and vice-chair organize and run meetings, and take charge of getting the group to consensus.

+The overall project is operated by all SIGs in consensus.
+The future roadmap includes the idea of committees, which are elected or selected bodies that operate outside of the SIG structure and may direct the project above and beyond the SIGs.
+For example, a future Technical Steering Committee might decide all overall technical directions based on the advice and consent of the SIGs.

+To start, we are initiating the Community SIG and the Operations SIG.
+All parts of the project fall under these SIGs.
+The SIGs then self-organize and decide to sub-divide into further SIGs and to form subprojects within one or more SIGs to actually do things.

+The subprojects are where the work happens, and the SIGs organize and guide their subprojects.

 ## Op1st Community Governance 1.0 (MVG)

 A healthy open source project is one that demonstrates open practices, uses open infrastructure, and cultivates an open culture with the goal of becoming more sustainable.

 ### Principles
-As a new community with a vision to grow, we are following in the footsteps of many massively scaled and successful projects.
-We want to take care to learn from those who came before us, while forging our own path into the challenges we've chosen to undertake.
+As a new cloud-native community growing up at the footsteps of massively scaled and successful projects such as Kubernetes and OpenInfra, we want to be careful to learn from those who came before us, while forging our own path into the challenges we've chosen to undertake.

 To stand up this Governance for a 1.0 good-enough minimal-viable-governance (MVG), we are looking to our key predecessors for some of our starting points.
 As an initial set of principles we are combining elements of the [Kubernetes community principles](https://github.com/kubernetes/community/blob/master/governance.md#principles) and the [OpenInfra Foundations Four Opens](https://openinfra.dev/four-opens/).